MicrosoftDocs/Viva/Viva/insights/Setup/partitions-in-wpa.md

 However, the admin can select the **Replace all existing organizational data** option, and the organizational data that they upload could have a new data schema.
 For example, if the _Country_ column is not present in the new organizational-data upload schema (and if the column is either used as a filter or included in a partition), the definition of any partition that refers to this column is violated.

-Because of this possibility, during organizational-data upload (between the mapping step and the validation step), Viva Insights checks for partition schema violations.
-If the schemas of one or more partitions are violated, Viva Insights displays the following error:
+Because of this possibility, during organizational-data upload (between the mapping step and the validation step), Workplace Analytics checks for partition schema violations.
+If the schemas of one or more partitions are violated, Workplace Analytics displays the following error:

 ![Partition violation.](../images/wpa/setup/partition-violation.png)

-In the lower half of this page, Viva Insights identifies the columns that are omitted in the uploaded file but present in the earlier uploaded data (and its schema) and are present in existing partitions.
+In the lower half of this page, Workplace Analytics identifies the columns that are omitted in the uploaded file but present in the earlier uploaded data (and its schema) and are present in existing partitions.
 It also names the partitions that are affected by the missing columns.

    >[!Note]
    >If a column in a new set of data is missing, this affects the schema of a partition only if that column is referred to in the schema.
 If no partition's schema refers to the missing column, the missing column will not cause an error, and the organizational-data upload will continue on to the validation phase.